slick/slick/slick/src/sphinx/gettingstarted.rst

 needed imports from the driver and other parts of Slick such as :doc:`database handling <database>`.

-Slick's API is fully asynchronous, so we also import some features from ``scala.util.concurrent`` that we will use for working with the resulting *Futures*.
+Slick's API is fully asynchronous and runs database call in a separate thread pool.
+For running user code in composition of ``DBIOAction`` and ``Future`` values, we import the global ``ExecutionContext``.
+When using Slick as part of a larger application (e.g. with Play_ or Akka_) the framework may provide a better alternative to this default ``ExecutionContext``.

 .. _gettingstarted-dbconnection: